WiscCsAirg/WiscCsAirg/index.md

 and to provide a welcoming, accessible, open, and safe environment for all participants.

-All UW students and community members are welcome to participate in AIRG.
+All UW students and interested members of the public are welcome to participate in AIRG.

 Why Participate?